 Hatcher Pass Races

-The Marathon route gains about 3,900 feet of elevation; the first 25 miles are uphill and the last mile-plus descends to the finish.
-The 50 mile course gains about 5,000 feet, begins with a steep climb, descends to the marathon turnaround, then follows the marathon course back toward the finish.
-The Marathon course is slightly longer than 26.2 miles and the 50 is roughly 54 miles.
+The Hatcher Pass Races take place along Hatcher Pass Road between Hatcher Pass Lodge and Willow, Alaska.
+Courses use mountain roads and include substantial elevation changes: the marathon accumulates about 3,900 feet of gain, with the first 25 miles mostly uphill and the final 1+ mile downhill.
+The 50 mile course totals about 5,000 feet of gain, begins with a steep climb, descends to the marathon turnaround, then follows the marathon route back to the finish.
+The marathon is slightly longer than 26.2 miles and the 50 mile is roughly 54 miles.